-Inference-based Cognitive Behavior Therapy (I-CBT)
+Inference-based Cognitive Behavioral Therapy

 How does I-CBT compare to other treatments?